microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

       -  This will also create a smooth UX by reducing the need for UI popups
 -  Threat model
    -  IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) is a good starting point for threat-modelling when using OAuth 2.0

+## Microsoft Teams: Personal tab vs. team tab

+-  Personal tabs are tabs that are shown in the Microsoft Teams app only, i.e. only visible for the current user
+-  Team tabs are tabs that are configured on a per-conversation basis, i.e. tab will be shown in a conversation with one or more team members

+Because team tabs are designed to be used collaboratively by two or more users, content shown inside the team tab should be synchronized in terms of content and interactions.
+For example, a tab showing Microsoft Excel web app that two or more users can collaboratively edit the content.

+For content that is not designed to be used by multiple users at the same time, for example, conversation with a bot, these content should be limited to personal tab only to reduce confusion.